 The HHMI-NCPRE Labs That Work...For Everyone program is designed to support cultures of excellence in research.
 Our premise is that excellence is more than what is done, it also encompasses how work is done.
-This means: exceptional science done ethically, in inclusive working environments with positive interpersonal dynamics, and in ways that develop and support lab members to build productive, meaningful careers.
-Research groups do not only produce data and results: they also reproduce and sustain themselves as effective ongoing collaboratives, which in turn builds and contributes to the talent pool of the research community.
+This means: exceptional science done ethically; in inclusive working environments with positive interpersonal dynamics; and in ways that develop and support lab members to build productive, meaningful careers.
+Research groups do not only produce data and results.
+They also build and contribute to the talent of the research community.

 Culture refers to how groups of people work and live, and it is shaped by underlying values and norms.
-At work, that includes communication styles and the tone set by leadership, as well as expectations around how tasks are performed, including work hours and processes, and the degree to which inclusiveness is fostered.
-Concepts of "excellence" differ, leading to cultures with varying emphases on collaboration versus competition, autonomy versus independence, and guidance and development for doctoral students on their way to becoming scientific leaders.
+At work, that includes communication styles and the tone set by leadership, as well as expectations about how tasks are performed, the degree to which inclusiveness is fostered, and the equity of opportunities.
+Concepts of "excellence" differ, and thus cultures can be considered excellent even while displaying varying emphases on collaboration versus competition, autonomy versus independence, and guidance and development for doctoral students on their way to becoming scientific leaders.